Tweetzy/Skulls/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Report a Bug about: Report an issue with the plugin title: ''
+name: Report a Bug about:
+about: Report an issue with the plugin
+title: ''
+labels: bug
-labels: bug assignees: ''
+assignees: ''

 ---